robert-hh/owonread/readme.md

-# Owonread: Reading data from the Owon DTS Series oscilloscopes
+# Owonread: Reading data from the Owon TDS Series oscilloscopes

 This is small Python3 script to read the bitmap image, binary image and the full track data from an OWON TDS-Model oscilloscope using LAN.